eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMapDownload.md

 ## Obtaining an area Id

-Copy the following query into the input box on the the [OSM Overpass API query page](https://www.overpass-api.de/query_form.html).
+Copy the following query into the input box on the [OSM Overpass API query page](https://www.overpass-api.de/query_form.html).
 Replace *Berlin* by the city name of your choice and click the accompanying button "Explore".